nonplayer/hammercrawl/hc_complete_rules.md

 Whenever a spellcaster acquires a new spell from an external source that is compatible with their spell list, they can transcribe it into their spellbook.
 If the source is a scroll or other such scrap, the source is destroyed in the process.
 If the source is another spellbook, the spell remains in the source.

+### Spell Lists

+This game text does not have spell lists.
+Instead, I recommend you use whichever B/X or BECMI compatible spell list that you prefer.
+I find that the *Dark Dungeons* list is pretty comprehensive, and give it my seal of approved compatibility.
+In fact, it's the list I default to when I run HAMMERCRAWL!

 # Book Two: The Hammersmith's Guide to Slaughtering Adventurers